shenlu89/litedocs/README.md

 # LiteDocs

-LiteDocs is built with Tailwind CSS, MDX and Next.js, and it is designed to be easy to use and customize.
+LiteDocs is built with Tailwind CSS, MDX, Content Collections, and Next.js, and it is designed to be easy to use and customize.

 ## Documentation